vsergeev/lua-periphery/README.md

 ## Installation

 Place `periphery.so` in a directory searched by the Lua `package.path` variable.
-Examples: same directory, `/usr/lib/lua/5.2/`, etc.
+For examples: `/usr/lib/lua/5.2/periphery`, the same directory as other Lua sources, etc.

 lua-periphery can then be loaded in lua with `periphery = require('periphery')`.